 And so on.

-He doesn’t like the type of litter box
+He doesn’t like the type of litter box or litter

 Check to make sure that your cat's litter box doesn’t trap odors (some that have tops do), and that it doesn’t constrict his movement.
 Many cats get frustrated if they have to use the toilet while their body presses against the sides of a litter box that’s too small.